The Labrys: the Minoan Double Axe

 Where can you see the labrys at Knossos?

-The finest physical examples of the labrys, the votive double axes made as offerings in gold, bronze and other materials and dedicated at shrines and sacred caves, are displayed in the Heraklion Archaeological Museum, where the greatest Minoan finds are kept.
-Seeing both the symbol carved into the palace and the precious votive axes in the museum gives a full sense of how central the labrys was to the Minoan world.
+Seeing both halves of the story completes the picture.
+The emblem carved into the living palace at the site, and the precious votive axes in the museum, together show how central the labrys was to the Minoan world.
+A combined visit to site and museum is the standard way to take in Minoan Crete.
 Our guide to the Heraklion Archaeological Museum covers the collection.
 Plan your visit and tours through our Palace of Knossos guide.

 Powered by GetYourGuide